2003-01-14

 The Daily Mail reports that “Operation Ore,” a U.S.-led investigation of a website that provided child pornography images in addition to adult pornographic images, has given police a list of over seven thousand names of credit card holders whose cards had made payments to the operators of the website.
 This list, forwarded to Scotland Yard… Read More »2003-01-11

 Playboy (February issue) publishes a fictional short story about The Who by Jim Shepard.
 It is “told” by John Entwistle and concerns the history of The Who.
-The story is later published in his Shepard’s collection Love and Hydrogen
+The story is later published in Shepard’s collection Love and Hydrogen

 Billboard magazine reports that The Who were the 12th top grossing act in the U.S. in 2002 making $28.6 million